Barlow wants Harry for Jubilee song

 The singer and the Prince met when the two men visited an NGO providing educational and life skills training to children and young people in a deprived part of the Jamaican capital of Kingston.

-When the prince replied: "I can't sing," Barlow persevered and said "tambourine?" then added "just one hit?"
+When the prince replied: "I can't sing," Gary persevered and said "tambourine?" then added "just one hit?"

 The conversation quickly turned to the Prince's Diamond Jubilee tour which has already taken him to Belize and the Bahamas and Harry told the singer: "It's been a fantastic week."

-After the prince left Barlow remained upbeat about royal involvement in his project saying: "I'm sure we'll get him, he'll do it for the cause."
+After the prince left, Gary remained upbeat about royal involvement in his project saying: "I'm sure we'll get him, he'll do it for the cause."

 "It's all being recorded on a laptop, when we get back to London we're going to Abbey Road studios to mix it."